griff-rees/estios/README.md

 - [AI for Science and Governance (ASG)](https://www.turing.ac.uk/research/asg), specifically Wave 1 of ASG under the Engineering and Physical Sciences Research Council (EPSRC), specifically the *Digital Twins: Urban Analytics* theme.
 Grant reference: EP/W006022/1
 - [Living with Machines](https://livingwithmachines.ac.uk), funded under the Arts and Humanities Research Council (AHRC), with The Alan Turing Institute, the British Library and the Universities of Cambridge, East Anglia, Exeter, and Queen Mary University of London.
 Grant reference: AH/S01179X/1

-We are greatful for the extensive advice and support from colleagues across both projects.
+We are grateful for the extensive advice and support from colleagues across both projects.

 [^leontif]: Leontief, Wassily.
 Input-Output Economics.
 Oxford, UNITED STATES: Oxford University Press, Incorporated, 1986. http://ebookcentral.proquest.com/lib/manchester/detail.action?docID=4701165.